Mateusz-Skuza/Survival_Analysis/README.md

 # Survival Analysis
-**Collection of reports for Survival Analysis and Time Series Analysis courses implemented in R.**

 This repository contains a series of projects and reports focused on the statistical analysis of survival data.
 The projects analyze simulated data and real medical datasets, including `lung` and `ovarian` cancer records and drug remission data.